dnlbowers/modern-buddhism/README.md

 ## **Future-Enhancements**
 ***

-The future intention of the site would be to serve as a website specifically for Malta, where there is no community until now.
+* The future intention of the site would be to serve as a website specifically for Malta, where there is no community until now.
 However, Due to the summer break, which the tradition undergoes every year, I could not reach the traditions director with my request for permission.
 I decided to build a tribute site to showcase to the head office and adapt the content to be more Malta specific later on.

-At first, the purpose would remain to educate and raise awareness meaning the current content would still be applicable; however, There would be additional content I could add as interest grew.
+* At first, the purpose would remain to educate and raise awareness meaning the current content would still be applicable; however, There would be additional content I could add as interest grew.
 Such things would be: -

     * Times/dates/venues for Meetups in Malta to build a community
     * Times/dates/venues for Book clubs to study and discuss the materials and methods to apply them to daily life.
     * More information on the lineage of the tradition to include short biographies.

-Eventually, when Malta was designated, a teacher by the head office these would then convert into: -
+* Eventually, when Malta was designated, a teacher by the head office these would then convert into: -

     * Times/dates/venues/fees for Formal classes
     * Times/dates/venues/fees for Public talks/events
     * Include a bio for Malta's officially designated teacher at the end of the traditions lineage page or add to a new page that summarizes their experience.

-Once I better understand Javascript, I would like to add a burger menu for mobile-sized device screens.
+* Once I better understand Javascript, I would like to add a burger menu for mobile-sized device screens.
 I found articles on how to achieve this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product.

-I would also make the contact form fully functions with a post request and have a database in place to collate data for the mailing list.
+* I would also make the contact form fully functions with a post request and have a database in place to collate data for the mailing list.

+## **Testing Phase**